w212research/xpDBG/README.txt

 /_/\_\ .__/ \__,_|_.__/ \__, |
      |_|                |___/

-	- xpdbg.org
+	- xpDBG.org

-What is xpdbg?
+What is xpDBG?
-xpdbg is a project to create a cross platform debugger, code editor, and general development environment, targeting lower level development.
+xpDBG is a project to create a cross platform debugger, code editor, and general development environment, targeting lower level development.
-The xpdbg project also includes the desire to create a better piece of software for reverse engineering, as all of them have their own problems.
+The xpDBG project also includes the desire to create a better piece of software for reverse engineering, as all of them have their own problems.
 For example:
 	- Cutter: not very featureful, essentially a radare2 GUI, doesn't have